sychen41/Coursework-Projects/README.md

 # README #

-This is a compiler built for the OOP language decaf.
+This is a compiler built for the OOP language decaf (in Fall 2014).
 It contains the following conponents:

 - Scanner: define and extract lexical units (tokens) by using Regex and Flex.
 - Parser: produce a parse tree by using Bison